DFHack/dfhack/docs/dev/Lua API.rst

   Returns the string description of the item, as produced by the ``getItemDescription`` method.
 If decorate is true, also adds markings for quality and improvements.

+* ``dfhack.items.getReadableDescription(item)``

+  Returns a string generally fit to usefully describe the item to the player.
+  When the item description appears anywhere in a script output or in the UI, this is usually the string you should use.

 * ``dfhack.items.getGeneralRef(item, type)``

   Searches for a general_ref with the given type.